 Socratic Summer Academy

 As most parents know, the SAT changed in March 2016.
 College Board switched to the infamous new SAT, which has been touted as less "gameable" and "harder" and "more critical-thinking focused".
-After two years of teaching this test, we believe our methods, strategies, and curricula have continued to be helpful.
+In the fourth year of teaching this test, we believe our methods, strategies, and curricula have proven to be helpful.

 We focus on a Socratic approach to teaching, where information is more derived and less lectured.
 We believe in small-group instruction and most of the instruction happens in groups of 3 to 4 students with one teacher, or in team-taught setting in the classroom.
 We play games both inside the classroom and after meals to help reinforce our strategies or drill vocabulary, as well as putting the students on coaching teams to work towards goals which are sometimes SAT-related, and sometimes just fun.
 Weekly practice tests and specific goal-setting strategies built around each student's specific progress urges our students forward, and our instructors are people who love being around kids both as teachers and as people - they are just as likely to pose a philosophical conundrum as to tell a silly story that solidifies subject-verb agreement forever in a student's head.